sythanhho/quotes/index.md

 > - Will Rogers
 >"Don't let yesterday take up too much of today."
 > - Og Mandino
 >"Failure will never overtake me if my determination to succeed is strong enough."
+> - Catherine Cook
+>"If you're not making mistakes, then you're not making decisions."